Claire Loftus Wins Second Straight Singles Title

 (ABC 6 News) — Claire Loftus wins the State Championship for Class AA Singles Tennis for the second straight year.

-She won her semifinal match over Casandra Li from Eagan to move on to the Championship.
-Where she defeated Ava Nelson of Elk River.
+She won her semifinal match over Cassandra Li from Eagan to move on to the Championship where she defeated Ava Nelson of Elk River.

-Loftus was leading the third set 2-1 before Nelson sustained a leg injury and was unable to continue.
-Giving her a second Straight State Title.
+Loftus was leading the third set 2-0 before Nelson sustained a leg injury and was unable to continue.
+Loftus now ends her high school career with a second-straight singles State Title in a 2-1 victory.
+The senior is also the first Mayo Spartan to be a back-to-back State champion both individually and as part of a team.

-(This article will be updated with more information as it becomes available)
+Claire’s sister Aoife finished fourth after losing her third-place match, while Keely Ryder and Malea Diehn won third in their doubles match.